-Morning and afternoon breaks will be provided on all days.
+Morning and afternoon refreshment breaks will be provided on all days.
 These are included in the registration fee.
-All other meals are the responsibility of the registrant.
+Breakfast, lunch, and dinner are the responsibility of the registrant.

-Written cancellations and requests for refunds will be accepted by the PLA Office until June 14, 2013 and are subject to a $50 processing fee.
-Refunds will be processed after August 10, 2013.
-No refund requests will be accepted after June 14, 2013.
+Written cancelations and requests for refunds will be accepted by the PLA Office until June 26, 2015 and are subject to a $50 processing fee.
+Refunds will be processed after August 28, 2015.
+No refund requests will be accepted after June 26, 2015.

 This conference is offered on a cost-recovery basis.
 PLA reserves the right to cancel all or any part of this event if there is insufficient registration, or for other reasons, 30 days in advance of the event.
 PLA will refund any registration charges; however neither ALA nor PLA is responsible for cancelation charges assessed by the airlines or travel agencies, or other losses incurred due to any cancelations.

 Questions?
 Please contact Lian Sze, Program Coordinator, at firstname.lastname@example.org or 800-545-2433 ext.
 5021.